Anchorsify/Anchorsify.github.io/_summons/Slug.md

 **Horde**
 The leech swarm takes only 1/4 damage from single-target attacks, and is immune to genjutsu.
 Area-of-effect techniques do full damage.
 They're also immune to status effects other than area-of-effect Immobilization, all single-target non damaging effects (such as Trip), and grapples.
 Finally, they treat the severity of AoE Immobilization effects afflicting them as being 6 lower.

+**Might of the Meek**
+Leech Swarms, while not what anyone would call intelligent, are able to seemingly meet the potential of their summoner, and are able to be called upon in greater numbers, even without additional Chakra expenditure, given the Shinobi calling on them is sufficiently skilled.
+Whenever you summon a Leech Swarm, subtract the minimum XP required to summon it (1500 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 3500.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/100 ) * 0.1 to Movement Speed

+In both cases, you round down.

 **Revitalization**
 Keep track of all the damage done by the Bleed status caused by the leech swarm's Hemophagy ability.
 When the swarm is unsummoned for any reason other than a breach of contract, the summoner is healed for that much.
 This healing will first fill their HP, then begin restoring lost Vitality.
 It will not, however, take them above their maximum Vitality.

 **Swarm**
 For combat purposes the swarm is treated as a single entity, its Vitality total representing the amount of damage that needs to be done before the leeches all unsummon at once.
 Additionally, by using more chakra in the summoning, more leeches can be summoned.
-A maximum of (XP)/200 can be added to the Chakra cost.
+A maximum of (XP)/250 can be added to the Chakra cost, to a maximum of +20.
 Every +1 Chakra cost gives the swarm +30 Vitality and +0.1 yards per IC movement speed.

 ###### 4. Abilities
 **Standard Actions**